 - At least 18 years old when you vote.

-- Not under Department of Corrections supervision for a Washington felony conviction.
+- Not currently serving a sentence of total confinement under the jurisdiction of the Department of Corrections for a Washington felony conviction.

 - Not disqualified from voting due to a court order.